-What happens in a guided reading lesson at Christ Church?
-At Christ Church, we follow the VIPERS format alongside Ashley Booth's resources to guide our pedagogy.
+What happens in a whole class guided reading lesson at Christ Church?
+At Christ Church, we practise key reading skills alongside Ashley Booth's resources to guide our pedagogy.
 The bullet points below set out how these principles look in our classrooms.